-1. has a current timetable policy developed in consultation with teaching staff.
+Му School Indicate Yo or N or N 1. has a current timetable policy developed in consultation with teaching staff.
 2. has policy statements on class size.
 3. has policy statements on non-teaching duties.
 4. has no more than 20 hours contact time for full-time teachers.
 5. has contact reduced by one hour per unit for the first three permanent units.
-6. has all additional reductions in contact for SCTs, beginning teacher Te Atakura, and HoDs with PRTs s,

-7. (a) has minimum non-contact time given to part-time teachers employed 18 hours per week or more.
-(2023-25)

-(b) provides prorated non-contact time for all part-time teachers (2025 onwards)

-- endeavours additional non-contact time for more than three 8. permanent units.
-I have - an average class size of 26 or less or have an agreed compensatory 9. mechanism. - 10. an agreed compensatory mechanism when, for genuine reasons, I agree to forgo some of my non-contact entitlement.
-I know ... - 11.
-I can decline to forgo my non-contact time entitlement. - 12. what compensatory mechanisms are available. - 13. of no full-time first-year teacher in my school who has more than 15 hours contact per week.
+6. has all additional reductions in contact for SCTs, beginning teachers.
+Te Atakura, and HoDs with PRTs. s, 7. (a) has minimum non-contact time given to part-time teachers employed 18 hours per week or more.
+(2023-25) (b) provides prorated non-contact time for all part-time teachers (2025 onwards) 8. endeavours additional non-contact time for more than three permanent units.
+I ha ve 9. an average class size of 26 or less or have an agreed compensatory mechanism.
+10. an agreed compensatory mechanism when, for genuine reasons, I agree to forgo some of my non-contact entitlement.
+I kn ow 11.
+I can decline to forgo my non-contact time entitlement.
+12. what compensatory mechanisms are available.
+13. of no full-time first-year teacher in my school who has more than 1 hours contact per week.
+5